- What is unique about this program?

 - Participation in seminars and skill sessions (Juniors and Seniors) and the Fall Retreat (for Juniors)

-- A three-credit field-based course focused on sustainability locally or globally of the Scholar’s choosing (U-M or other university courses, and independent study projects).
-Participants receive some support for travel expenses and/or tuition.
+- A three-credit field-based course focused on sustainability, of the Scholar’s choosing (U-M or other university courses).
+Scholars receive some financial support for travel expenses and/or tuition.

 - Can I study abroad during the program?